 PLEASE NOTE: An online application process for the Biology major will become available on August 15, 2017.
 Pre-Declaration Forms are no longer being accepted.

 Please follow these steps to complete a Biology BA major declaration:

-2. Submit the Pre-Declaration Form.
-You must submit this form electronically via email to Ms. Katherine Taylor.
-Major advisors are assigned based on students’ interests and academic plans.
-Within ~ a week of submitting your Pre-Declaration Form, you should receive an email with contact information for your assigned advisor, as well as directions for completing the major declaration form.
-(Note: If you submit pre-declaration materials at the end of the spring semester, they will not be processed until the beginning of the fall semester.)
+2. Within approximately a week of submitting your application, you should receive an email with contact information for your assigned advisor, as well as directions for completing the major declaration form.
+Whenever possible, major advisors will be assigned based on students’ interests and academic plans.
+(Note: If you submit an application at the end of the spring semester, it will not be processed until the beginning of the fall semester.)

 3. Pick up a College Major Declaration Form at either the College of Arts & Sciences Registrar’s Office (Monroe Hall) or the Biology Department Office.
 Do not complete this form before you meet with a Biology major advisor; however, while you are waiting for your advisor assignment, you should draw up a tentative Biology major plan.
 To help you plan your major program, consult the List of Biology Courses by Discipline which identifies “typical” fall versus spring semester scheduling.
 You may also find it helpful to complete a “What-if” scenario (under the My Academics tab in SIS).
 The “What-If” scenario allows you to see how your current coursework would transfer to a new program of study.